jmarin/postgis-events/README.md

 # postgis-events

 A tool to publish events related to operations performed on Postgis tables.
-Insert, update and delete notifications are published through a websockets endpoint
+Insert, update and delete notifications are published through a websockets endpoint.
+A sample OpenLayers 3 application is included to view the edits in real time.

 ## Database preparation